-From his first days on the political scene, Sen. Marco Rubio has never strayed far from close friend and colleague, Rep. David Rivera.
-The men first met while volunteering for then Florida State Senator Lincoln Diaz-Balart’s first congressional campaign in 1992.
-A few years later, Rivera hired Rubio out of law school in Miami to work on Bob Dole’s doomed presidential bid.
+From his first days on the political scene, Sen. Marco Rubio has never strayed far from his close friend, Rep. David Rivera.
+The men first met while volunteering for then Florida State Senator Lincoln Diaz-Balart's first congressional campaign in 1992.
+A few years later, Rivera hired Rubio out of law school in Miami to work on Bob Dole's doomed presidential bid.

 Today, Rubio is one of the Republican's party's most buzzed-about young stars and an early favorite to run alongside presumptive Republican presidential nominee Mitt Romney in the coming general election.
 Despite repeated statements that he "won't be the vice president," operatives in both parties told ABC News they believe Rubio is seeking the bid.

 "He wants it," one Democratic strategist said.
 "He can say what he wants, but he's doing all the things that people who want to be the running mate do.
 He's going to South Carolina [to speak before state party bigwigs at their annual Silver Elephant dinner] and working on some Republican version of the Dream Act."

 What Rubio has not done - and recently told POLITICO he never will - is break his ties to David Rivera.

 Featured prominently in the non-partisan "Citizens for Responsibility and Ethics in Washington" 2011 "Most Corrupt" list, Rivera has been "under investigation by at least five different law enforcement agencies for a range of violations," including payments he allegedly received in connection with the successful campaign (led, at times, by his mother's consulting firm) to legalize slot machines at horse and dog-racing tracks.